Qv2ray/qv2ray.github.io/docs/en/hacking/manuallybuild.md

 # Manually Build Qv2ray

-In case a hacker, you, wants to compile Qv2ray manually.
+In case a hacker wants to compile Qv2ray manually.

 ## 0. Requirements and Dependencies